propellerlabsio/meteor-ui5-website/public/docs/tutorial/08-Accounts-Task-List.md

     },
 ```

-## Users can delete tasks if they are logged it
+## Users can delete tasks if they are logged in
 Go to your `webapp/Tasks.controller.js` file and in `onPressDeleteTask` function add codes below
 ```js
    {